iracingreports/discordbot.iracingreports.com/commands.md

 For some commands where it makes sense, if you specify a multiclass series you will need to provide an argument to also specify which class you're interested in.

-A [complete user guide](https://docs.google.com/document/d/10zXNU6L5Ljrlip4G_evH5ii4_z7gphy1MPv5jeBr4is/edit), with screenshot examples of each command is available.

 ### Standard Commands:
 ### `/series [category] (season: 22s3)`
 > Displays a table of series and the abbreviations to use for each of them in all the other commands.
 The category must be provided; either **road**, **oval**, **dirt**, **rx**, or **offroad**.